Summer 2021 Internship Projects

 Binding affinity simulations of PLK receptors and small molecules

-Students will learn about physiological pathways that polo-like kinases are involved in human body and its relation to cancer proliferation.
-Concurrently, they will use molecular mechanics-based or machine learning-based methods to determine binding affinity of select small molecules to PLK1-PLK3 and PLK5 receptors.
-Dates: June 25-July23 |
+Students will learn about physiological pathways that polo-like kinases are involved in the human body and their relation to cancer proliferation.
+Concurrently, they will use molecular mechanics-based or machine learning-based methods to determine the binding affinity of select small molecules to PLK1-PLK3 and PLK5 receptors. |

 Identification of novel natural products for PLK1 inhibition